 The term All-Terrain-Vehicle and its acronym ATV date back to the sixties.
 It was initially used when referring to six-wheeled sit-in amphibious vehicles such as the Jiger, Amphicat, and Terra-Tiger.

-Then in 1969-1970, when Honda came out with their three-wheeled all-terrain vehicle, they built on the already established ATV term and trademarked the name ATC (All-Terrain-Cycle).
-The ATCs shared many design features with motorcycles, such as handlebars for steering and a straddled seating position but had dual rear wheels.
+Then, in 1969-1970, when Honda came out with their three-wheeled all-terrain vehicle, they built on the already established ATV term and trademarked ATC (All-Terrain-Cycle).
+The ATCs shared many design features with motorcycles, such as handlebars for steering and a straddled seating position, but had dual rear wheels.

 To help differentiate between the new straddle-ridden ATVs and the original amphibious ATVs, the latter category was renamed AATV (Amphibious All-Terrain Vehicle).
 Today’s lightweight amphibious vehicles like the Argo are called XTV (Xtreme Terrain Vehicle).

-The three-wheeled ATV design was prone to tipping over, and its production was eventually deceased by all manufacturers in 1987 due to safety concerns.
+The three-wheeled ATV design was prone to tipping over, and its production was eventually discontinued by all manufacturers in 1987 due to safety concerns.

 To help improve ATV safety, the first four-wheeled ATV was introduced in 1980, further expanding the ATV family.
 It was the Avenger 400 made by Adventure Vehicles and was based on the three-wheeled ATVs of the day.